Worksheet: Particle Accelerators and Detectors

 How many particles are created?

-If the particles rain down on a 1.00-km2 area, how many particles are there per square meter?
+If the particles rain down on an area of 1 square kilometer, how many particles would there be per square meter?

 The Tevatron at Fermilab was a particle accelerator that could accelerate protons to speeds where the total energy of a single proton was 2.00 TeV.

 What is the Lorentz factor for a proton with this total energy?
-The rest mass of a proton is 938 MeV/c2.
+The rest mass of a proton is .

 If a were produced that moved at the same speed as one of these protons, what would be the mean lifetime of the pion as measured in the rest frame of the laboratory?
 A has a mean lifetime of s in its rest frame.